Nyholm/Continuous-Integration/README.md

-Continues-Integration
+Continues Integration
 =====================

-This repo has some scripts and example code to ease the development process
+This repo has some scripts and example code to ease the development process.